 The decision to admit aged people to other facilities is taken only with expert medical advice and with full government assessment and supervision.
 At present the Brethren do not own nursing homes or supported living units but feasibility studies are being undertaken.

-Elderly people in the Church are a constant and valued part of the life of the Church and of the Brethren community; there is no retirement in the pursuit of Christianity and the Lord’s work.
+Elderly people in the Church are a constant and valued part of the life of the Church and of the Brethren community.